-This stay didn’t go quite as planned.
-Between hallway plaster, slow elevators, and a hard-to-connect Wi-Fi setup, this TownePlace Suites was a bit of a miss—even though we were only there for a quick overnight.
+This TownePlace Suites Brantford review is not one of my most positive hotel reviews.
+Between hallway plaster, slow elevators, hot water issues, and a hard-to-connect Wi-Fi setup, this stay was a bit of a miss — even though we were only there for a quick overnight stop.

 The TownePlace Suites Brantford and Conference Centre is located in an industrial area of Brantford, Ontario.
 My family and I stayed here for one night as a pit stop before heading to Detroit to see AC/DC in concert.
-This hotel opened in late 2019, but parts of it already feel older than they should.
-From check-in quirks to hot water issues, I’ve got a lot to say—so let’s get into it!
+The hotel opened in late 2019, but parts of it already felt older than they should.
+From check-in quirks to room issues, Wi-Fi surprises, and breakfast, here’s my full teen hotel review — so let’s get into it!

 We arrived just after 9 p.m. and the lobby was empty at first, but within a couple of minutes a staff member came out and helped us check in quickly.
 My dad was a bit let down that the Marriott Bonvoy app never sent a room-ready notification, which usually happens at most hotels.